Bounding the rank of Hermitian forms and rigidity for CR mappings of hyperquadrics

 Suppose that for some $m'$, $\epsilon'_j = \pm 1$, and some $g_j$ holomorphic in the unit polydisc we write

 If $m' = \infty$, then obviously $m' \geq m$.
 If $m'$ is finite then we have written $C$ as a sum of $m'$ rank-one operators, and hence $m' \geq m$.

-Next we have to show that the rank of the matrix $C$ is unchanged under changes of coordinates.
+Next we have to show that the rank of the matrix $C$ is invariant under change of coordinates.
 We define the rank of $r$ at the origin to be the rank of the matrix $C$.